-Why electrons don’t fall into the nucleus due to attraction?
+Why electrons don’t fall into the nucleus due to attraction?edit

-What happens when you split the atomic nucleus?
+What happens when you split the atomic nucleus?edit

 Nuclear fission happens.
 When the atomic nucleus is split, a tremendous amount of energy is released, forming two lighter nuclei in the process.
 A well-known example of a fissile element is uranium 235U, which when bombarded with neutrons split into two lighter nuclei.
 The total mass before splitting is higher than that of the combined mass of the two nuclei and any neutrons emitted.
 This difference is mass will be the energy of the fission reaction, and it will be enormous.
 When the emitted neutrons are made to bombard more 235U nuclei, there will be a chain reaction that keeps on splitting more 235U nuclei, exponentially releasing immense amounts of energy.

 How could the atomic radius of the atomic nucleus be defined?edit